google-research/google-research/android_control/README.md

 # AndroidControl

-AndroidControl is a collection of demonstrations from human raters performing a diverse variety of tasks using a large number of apps on Android devices.
+AndroidControl is a collection of over 15,000 demonstrations from human raters performing a diverse variety of tasks on 833 different apps spanning 40 app categories on Android devices.
 The dataset is structured particularly to measure the ability of agents to generalize beyond the apps and tasks they were trained on.
 The dataset includes screenshots and accessibility trees from the device, natural language instructions (both high-level